IN THIS ARTICLE

-- With modern Linux distributions, there is no need to specify most NFS mount options as the client will auto-negotiate the mount string with the server, including setting up a 1MB send/receive block size.
+On modern macOS and Linux operating systems, there is no need to specify most NFS mount options as the client will auto-negotiate the mount string with the server, including setting up a 1MB send/receive block size.

-- READDIRPLUS, specified via the rdirplus mount option, allows more aggressive polling of metadata from directories and can greatly improve the performance of directory listing and "ls" operations on Macs.
+READDIRPLUS, specified through the rdirplus mount option, allows more aggressive polling of metadata from directories and can greatly improve the performance of directory listing and "ls" operations on Macs.

 Run the following command on the client to list your current NFS mount options being used for all NFS mounts: